Nikhil-Pophale/Gorest_CRUD_APIAutomation_FrameworK/README.md

 Restful Booker API Automation with Java and Rest Assured

-Automation Testcase

-We are using Hybrid Framework to Automate the Test cases
+Hybrid Framework to Automate the Test cases

 Payload Management

 Allure Reporting.( or Report NG)

-Jenkins File (It can run on the Jenkins also)
+Jenkins File (It can run on the Jenkins also)<br />

 **Integration Scenarios**